paulcpederson/blog/source/articles/open-season/index.md

 People should bravely leave their silos and go help the fight of the frontier.
 Work together to make everything more transparent and open.

-Check out the slides [here](http://maxogden.github.io/slides/realtimeconf/#/1) or watch the video:
+Check out [the slides](http://maxogden.github.io/slides/realtimeconf/#/1) or watch the video:

 <div class="video-wrap"><iframe src="//player.vimeo.com/video/77376239?title=0&amp;byline=0&amp;portrait=0"></iframe></div>